CelesTech03/Bookworm/README.md

 # Bookworm
-Bookworm is a book finder app that allows users to search for and discover new books using the Google Books API.
-It displays the resulting books with corresponding data.
+Bookworm is a book finder app that allows users to search for and discover new books from the [The Google Books API](https://developers.google.com/books/docs/overview).
-Users are be able to like a book in order to add it to a favorites screen.

 ## User Stories